DS-Group22-ADP/Practical-Project/README.md

   <img width="200" src="https://gis-bucket-aswinvk28.s3.eu-west-2.amazonaws.com/adp/buildings-and-earthquakes.jpg" alt="Earthquake and Data Science" title="Earthquake and Data Science" align="center">
 </p>

-# Understand building and land characteristics associated with earthquakes, by getting insights of data.
+# Understand building and land characteristics associated with earthquakes, by getting insights into data.

 *A Practical Project undertaken by students at Kingston University for Group 5*